microsoft/ELL/docs/tutorials/Boosting-classifier-accuracy-by-grouping-categories/index.md

 * Laptop or desktop computer
 * Raspberry Pi 3
-* Headphones or speakers for your Raspberry Pi
 * Raspberry Pi camera or USB webcam
 * *optional* - Active cooling attachment (see our [tutorial on cooling your Pi](/ELL/tutorials/Active-cooling-your-Raspberry-Pi-3/))